VINEET-SIKARWAR/Complaint_project/README.md

 Admin (Warden)

-Manage complaints of their own hostel
+Manage complaints of their hostel

-Promote/reject staff requests from their hostel
+Promote/reject staff requests

 Assign complaints to staff